 The CCSS program also forecasts seasonal and water year runoff for the major snow bearing watersheds in California.
-Water supply forecasts in the Bulletin 120 series are vital for planning and managing the state's water resource systems to benefit all Californians.
+Water supply forecasts in the Bulletin 120: Water Conditions in California series are vital for planning and managing the state's water resource systems to benefit all Californians.

 Avalanche and Travel Resources:

 - Bridgeport Avalanche Center (Sonora Pass): Snowpack summaries and avalanche warnings for the Bridgeport Winter Recreation Area.